NandiniBytes/saarthi-ai/README.md

 * **🧠 Natural Language Reasoning:** Ask complex questions in plain English.
 Saarthi decomposes your high-level goal into a logical sequence of actions.
 * **📝 Transparent Chain-of-Thought (CoT) Planning:** Watch Saarthi "think" in real-time.
 The UI displays its step-by-step plan, providing complete transparency into its reasoning process.
-* **🛠️ RAG-Powered Tool Mastery:** Saarthi uses Retrieval-Augmented Generation (RAG) to consult a knowledge base of GIS tool documentation (GDAL, PyQGIS), ensuring it generates accurate, executable code every time.
+* **🛠️ RAG-Powered Tool Mastery:** Saarthi uses Retrieval-Augmented Generation (RAG) to consult a knowledge base of GIS tool documentation (GDAL), ensuring it generates accurate, executable code every time.
 * **🔄 Robust Self-Correction Loop:** This is Saarthi's superpower.
 When real-world data issues cause an error (like a CRS mismatch), Saarthi doesn't crash.
 It analyzes the error, formulates a new plan to fix it (e.g., "I will reproject the layer"), and re-attempts the task.
 * **🌐 Multi-Source Data Integration:** Seamlessly orchestrates data access from sources like ISRO's Bhuvanidhi portal and OpenStreetMap.